uasal/uasal.github.io/_posts/2025-02-15-Integrating-Sphere-build-process.md

 We designed one 6" and one 7" diameter Integrating Sphere in SolidWorks with a few design criteria:

-- **Surface area covered by ports must be 5% max.**
+- **Surface area covered by ports must be 5% max,** from [Building an Integrating Sphere](http://www.moria.de/tech/integrating-sphere/)
-- **Spheres must be 3D printable on a Prusa mk4.**
+- **Spheres must be 3D printable on a Prusa mk4.
+(7" max diameter, with flange)**
-- **Outlet port must be able to cover the majority of a Sony IMX455, and the inlet port must be set up for an optical fiber.**
+- **Outlet port must be able to cover the majority of a Sony IMX455 (1.7" diagonal), and the inlet port must be set up for an optical fiber.**
 - **A baffle must block light from directly exiting from the inlet port.**

 ## Fabrication